-We solve equation of motion (\ref{eom}) for scalar field $\phi$ to obtain its evolution with respect to e-folding number $N$.
-From the plot we can see that the inflaton meet the bump near $N=40$.
+We solve the equation of motion (\ref{eom}) for the scalar field $\phi$ to obtain its evolution with respect to the e-folding number $N$.
+From the plot, it can be observed that the inflation meets the bump near $N=40$.
 We also plot the evolution of $\epsilon_H$ and $\eta_H$ with respect to $N$.
-In order to increase the power spectrum amplitude to $10^{-2}$, the inflaton will stay at the bump for about 7 e-folding numbers.
-Because of the very slow motion of the inflaton, the slow roll parameter $\epsilon_H$ gets very small value, while $\eta_H$ becomes very large ($\sim O(1)$), just like the case of USR inflation models.
-Moreover, the inflation can stop when $\epsilon=1$ around $N=70$.
+To increase the power spectrum amplitude to $10^{-2}$, the inflation will stay at the bump for about 7 e-folding numbers.
+Because of the very slow motion of the inflation, the slow roll parameter $\epsilon_H$ gets a negligible value, while $\eta_H$ becomes significantly large ($\sim O(1)$), just like the case of USR inflation models.
+Moreover, the inflation can stop when $\epsilon=1$ at approximately $N=70$.

-We also solve the MS equation (\ref{MSequation}) numerically and get the variation of the power spectrum $P_{S}$ with respect to the wave number $k$.
-We can see that the power spectrum fits the constraints from CMB on large scales while have a peak value of $O(10^{-2})$ (the numerical value is $0.02284$) at $k=1\times 10^{14}$ Mpc$ ^{-1} $.
+We also solve the MS equation (\ref{MSequation}) numerically and obtain the variation of the power spectrum $P_{S}$ with respect to the wave number $k$.
+It can be observed that the power spectrum fits the constraints from CMB on large scales with a peak value of $O(10^{-2})$ (the numerical value is $0.02284$) at $k=1\times 10^{14}$ Mpc$ ^{-1} $.

 For a further verification, we choose a second set of parameters as